October 21, 1989: The day Jimmy Connors claimed the last of his 109 ATP titles

 Gilad Bloom, born in 1967, turned pro in 1986 after winning the Israeli junior championships.
 He had not yet reached a final in singles, and his best Grand Slam result was a third round reached at Wimbledon in 1987 (lost to Henri Leconte, 6-3, 7-6, 7-5).
 In October of 1989, he was world No 181.

 The place: Tel Aviv

 The Tel Aviv Open was established in 1978, and its first two editions were won by Dutch legend Tom Okker.
-The tournament was not held in 1982, but in 1983 it was back on the Grand Prix schedule and had took place every year since then.
+The tournament was not held in 1982, but in 1983 it was back on the Grand Prix schedule and had taken place every year since then.

 The facts: Connors overcomes Bloom in three sets

-When he arrived in Tel Aviv, where he was the second seed, Connors was full of confidence, and after top seed Brad Gilbert was defeated in the first round Connors became the favorite for the title.
-The eight-time Grand Slam champion, who had reached the US Open semi-finals 13 times in his career, defeated third seed Amos Mansdorf 6-3, 7-5 to reach the final.
+When he arrived in Tel Aviv, where he was the second seed, Connors was full of confidence, and after top seed Brad Gilbert was defeated in the first round, Connors became the favorite for the title.
+The eight-time Grand Slam champion, who had reached the US Open semi-final 13 times in his career, defeated third seed Amos Mansdorf 6-3, 7-5 to reach the final.
 That’s where he faced unheralded Gilad Bloom, an Israeli player ranked No 181 in the world.

 “I was on my way to a fairy tale week as I won the first set 6-2 and went up a break 1-0 in the second set,” Bloom would recall in 2018, in a column for The New York Tennis Magazine.
 “At that time, I was looking at the full stadium, at the scoreboard and started preparing my winning speech and calculating how many ranking points I would get, and even about what restaurant I was going to celebrate in.
 But Connors had a different plan.… He simply raised his level of play.”